 Digital printing has led to a new boom in the tiling industry with geometric, floral, wooden, and a range of other designs being printed on half-body ceramic and porcelain tiles.
 In contrast, full-body porcelain tiles have lesser varieties since it is harder to create a large range of designs in the clay mixture before firing it up.
 Meanwhile, granite tiles are sourced from natural stone, and thus, there is a limited variety of patterns available.

 Ease of Installation

 Ceramic and porcelain tiles are easier to place on cement flooring, using a layer of adhesive to stick the tiles in place.
 These can also be installed as a DIY project.
 Granite tiles, however, need professional assistance during installation.

 One of the significant factors to consider is the price of tile flooring in Pakistan.
 Pakistan’s tiling industry is flooded with a lot of imported options for ceramic and porcelain tiles.

 Granite tiles generally offer a standard quality, with high durability and strength.
-Therefore, their price range lies between Rs.
-1,000 to Rs.
-1,200 per metre on average.
+Therefore, their price range lies between PKR 600 to PKR 2200 per square feet.

 Taking a look at the above-given factors, you can see that the choice is not just between the types of floor tiles in Pakistan but also between the characteristics that you want in your tiled flooring and the budget you have for your home renovation or construction project.
 We’ve given you all the details, as this will allow you to make a smart decision for your home’s flooring needs.